Installation & Maintenance

 Grass, Shrubs, Plants, and Trees

-MitoGrow Aqua 3-IA was developed for landscape professionals to encourage growth and greatly increase chances of mortality in ornamental plants, shrubs, grass, and trees effectively, affordably, and easily by increasing new root growth and helping trees absorb more water and nutrients.
+MitoGrow Aqua 3-IA was developed for landscape professionals to encourage growth and greatly decrease chances of mortality in ornamental plants, shrubs, grass, and trees - effectively, affordably, and easily by increasing new root growth and helping plants absorb more water and nutrients.

 In turn, plants are more resistant to environmental stressors such as drought, disease, and invasive insects.